mgiang/mihini-markdown-doc/README.md

     2013-03-12 16:14:48 GENERAL-INFO: Module [Update] initialized
     2013-03-12 16:14:48 GENERAL-INFO: ReadyAgent successfully initialized

+**NOTE**

-**Note**: According to the version you downloaded and you built the header of the Agent might change (it includes version, git revision)
+According to the version you downloaded and you built the header of the Agent might change (it includes version, git revision)

 #### Mihini Agent shell